caller9/berkeley_ai_cert_module_11/README.md

 The [Jupyter notebook](practical_applicaton_2.ipynb) contains the data analysis and recommendations.
 The notebook takes into consideration the effect of various used car features and transforms them as appropriate to ordinal or one-hot features.

-Cleaning the data to have sufficiently populated fields and removing nonsense values like $0 sales took the majority of the time.
+Cleaning the data to have sufficiently populated fields and removing nonsense values, like $0 sales, took the majority of the time.
 Adding a feature value of "other" is not as useful as fully enumerating the values.
-With a complete set of values a field like the number of cylinders could be converted to ordinal.
+With a complete set of values, a field like the number of cylinders could be converted to ordinal.

 The results of the analysis were that automatic transmissions and being fueled by something other than gasoline (particularly electricity) heavily influenced the selling price of used vehicles.